 Fair use copyright is a part of copyright law.
-It is concerned with giving flexibility to copyright laws, so that they do not contradict with freedom of expression and creativity.
-Fair use entitles that people are allowed to use copyrighted material without a permission from the author in some cases.
-To put it differently, fair use is a defense against a case of copyright violation.
+It is concerned with giving flexibility to copyright laws so that they do not contradict with freedom of expression and creativity.
+Fair use entitles that people are allowed to use copyrighted material without permission from the author in some cases.
+To put it differently, fair use is a defence against a case of copyright violation.
 This gives users the space to use the material creatively and reduces the restrictions under certain conditions.
 The law, however, does not define specific cases where it is allowed to use copyrighted material.
 Instead, it just highlights some generic measurements that can judge whether the use is a fair one, or not.
 Examples of fair use cases may include commentary, criticism, education, and parody.

 The Four Scales of Fair Use Copyright